One-seeded Dry Fruits

 Below, swamp buttercup, and a more technically correct example of an achene.
 Note that, here again, we see many small fruits clustered together.
 This time however, the achenes are derived from the separate carpels of a single flower (which therefore has an apocarpous gynoecium).

-MOUSEOVER the image to see swamp buttercup in flower.
+SLIDE the image to see swamp buttercup in flower.

 Swamp buttercup achenes.